kjburdette/lor-deckbuilder-api/README.md

-# Legends of Runeterra Deckbuilder api
+# Legends of Runeterra Deck Builder api
-The Legends of Runeterra Deckbuilder is a front-end web-app that uses JSON data from RIOT Games, HTML, and Javascript.
+The Legends of Runeterra Deck Builder is a front-end web-app that uses JSON data from RIOT Games, HTML, and Javascript.
 The main feature is a card sorter that will filter the cards based of the preferences in the select menus.
 All cards that are selected are pushed to local storage.
 Users can then view the cards they've selected in the deck editor and remove them if they choose.
 There is also an option to 'reset deck' to clear local storage and start from scratch.